Therapeutic care for young people who have experienced childhood trauma

 Our integrated approach is effective because it brings together different strands of care, which are shaped to each individual’s needs.
 They are:

-- Residential care for young people whose sexual development issues pose a relatively high risk
+- Residential care for young people with sexual development issues

 - Education and personal development in our own specialist school, when mainstream education is not yet appropriate